Academic and legal responses to the Gaza genocide: Genocide studies scholars

 On 31 August 2025, the IAGS, the world's biggest academic association of genocide scholars, passed a resolution saying that Israel has committed genocide in Gaza.
 O'Brien called the resolution a "definitive statement from experts in the field of genocide studies that what is going on on the ground in Gaza is genocide".
 It is the ninth time since its 1994 founding that the IAGS has passed a resolution recognising an ongoing or historical genocide.
+Some members criticised the process and evidentiary basis of the IAGS resolution.
+Genocide scholar Sara Brown said the leadership declined to hold a virtual town hall discussion that she described as standard for controversial resolutions, restricted dissenting views on the association's listserv, and did not disclose the names of the resolution's drafters; she called the process "an embarrassing absence of professionalism".
+Critics also questioned the representativeness of the vote, noting that only about 26% of members participated (129 votes out of around 500 members).
+IAGS president Melanie O'Brien said the turnout was typical for IAGS resolutions and that voting is conducted by email under the bylaws; the association also defended anonymous balloting and stated that similar votes usually draw 25-34% participation.

-In response, the "Academic Engagement Network" published an open letter authored by Elliot Malin, founder and president of Alpine Strategies, urging the IAGS to retract the declaration.
-Titled "Scholars for Truth About Genocide", the letter was signed by several hundred people, including former U.S. Department of Justice war crime prosecutor Eli M. Rosenbaum, attorney Alan Dershowitz, and several Holocaust educators and survivors' children.
+In response, the Academic Engagement Network, which seeks to counter "denigration of Jewish and Zionist identities", published an open letter authored by Elliot Malin, founder and president of Alpine Strategies, urging the IAGS to retract the declaration.
+Titled "Scholars for Truth About Genocide", the letter was signed by several hundred people, including attorney Alan Dershowitz, and several Holocaust educators and survivors' children, and was promoted by pro-Israel figures such as UK Lawyers for Israel and Israel's Ministry of Foreign Affairs.
 It argued that the IAGS resolution contained significant errors, such as overlooking the role of Hamas, and that accusing Israel of genocide devalued the legal definition of genocide.
-The letter was subsequently found to feature some signatories whose names had been added without their consent, as well as the names of people who were not academics.
+The letter was subsequently found to feature some signatories whose names had been added without their consent, faked individuals, and the names of people who were not academics.
+The fact-checking website Misbar reported that there was no evidence of activity by Scholars for Truth About Genocide before the publishing of the letter; that the signatories to the letter included "some academics and experts in history, law, and the Holocaust" but "their numbers are very small compared to the total 514 signatories" which included political advocacy groups, individuals without relevant expertise like graphic designers, or odd entries like “CEO, Tel Aviv University"; and that the letter relied "on selective citations, omission, and misleading framing, falling short of the academic standards required to engage with the IAGS report."